M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 ### Altering the module

 When creating code to run on the M-Files Desktop client, using [an asynchronous programming style]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/) is optional (but recommended).
-For our code to execute within M-Files Web Access, it **must** use the asynchronous programming style.
+For our code to execute within M-Files Classic Web, it **must** use the asynchronous programming style.
 In order to alter our above (synchronous) code to execute in an asynchronous manner, two changes must be made to all API calls:

 1. API calls must use the `Async` object (e.g. change `Vault.ObjectOperations.CheckOut` to `Vault.Async.ObjectOperations.CheckOut`).
 2. API calls do not directly return values; the return value can be accessed in a [callback function](/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-successful-callback) which must be provided in addition to any standard arguments.